People believe what they see, and what they see now is systematic, and at times deliberate, inequality for women that is consistent world wide.

 ● An integrated media and communications element producing short-form advocacy films, a full documentary by BeIN Sports, and a feature length film for submission to international film festivals

 ● Documentary, traditional and social media campaign - with coverage provided in 40+ regional and international media outlets, including ESPN Sports Center, The Jordan Times, BeIN Sports, the Guardian, UpRoxx and CNN; and +50 million social media impressions (#JordanQuest).

-Content from EPF’s own media team as well as engaging features from beIN Sports and RadiantJ Productions.
+Content is gathered from EPF’s own media team as well as engaging features from beIN Sports and RadiantJ Productions.

 Visit EPF on Flickr to view more photos from each world record initiatives.